 - If you want to make sure that your swimming pool is placed on a level surface, you have to make use of some of the tools that we mentioned above.
 Using a carpenter’s level is a good idea.
-With a straight board and a high-quality level, you can ascertain the nature of the levelness of your pool’s ground.
+With a straight board and a high-quality level, you can ascertain the nature of the level of your pool’s ground.

 - Once you have ascertained the ground’s levelness, you should now move on to deciding the middle point of your pool.
-For this, you need to choose an object such as a fence to measure the length the edge of the pool till the center, so that you can calculate the radius.
+For this, you need to choose an object such as a fence to measure the length of the edge of the pool to the center, so that you can calculate the radius.
 Use the duct tape to measure the lengths from the edge to the radius.

-- Most of the people first calculate the outline before proceeding to analyze the middle point.
+- Most people first calculate the outline before proceeding to analyze the middle point.
 However, that’s the wrong process.
 Once you have analyzed the center point, you will then proceed to calculate the outline.
 With this as the base, you can get a clear idea about the wall of the pool that you need to build.

 - With the outline and center point measurements in hand, you will know exactly the framework on the ground that needs to be worked upon, for constructing the pool.
 You should then proceed to keep the soil in this frame free from grass and sod.
 Use a sod remover or grass remover equipment to keep the soil clean and grass-free.
 This will give more stability and balance to your pool while you install it.

 - With the grass remover equipment, you may not be able to remove 100% grass.
-Also, this equipment is not very effective in capturing rocks, finer grass blades and other debris.
+Also, this equipment is not very effective in capturing rocks, finer grass blades, and other debris.
 This is why it becomes important for you to rake the area completely.
 Use a rake to clean the area thoroughly so that it is free from all dust particles and fine debris as well.

 - After you have done with all these processes, check the area for one last time before you proceed to construct the pool.
 Is the area level enough for your pool?
 Are there any uneven or high areas that can be dug further?
 Are there any fine dust particles that need cleaning?
-Think on these lines to get a clean, leveled area.
+Think along these lines to get a clean, leveled area.

 4. How to Construct the Pool?

 - The next step is to make your base stronger by giving support to them in the form of patio blocks.
 These blocks are placed beneath the plates and in a leveled position.
 At this stage, you should fill the pool area with sand.
-Carefully remove a bottom rail to bring in the sand and place the rail back in the original position once the pool is filled with sand.
+Carefully remove a bottom rail to bring in the sand and place the rail back in its original position once the pool is filled with sand.
 When you are filling the pool area with sand, ensure that you evenly spread the sand all along the area.

 - The next stage is where you need to install the pool walls.
 Insert the walls on the bottom plates and use landscaping stakes (if needed) around your pool to lend more stability to the walls while installing them.
 Carefully place the wall into the track of the bottom plates and adjust the rails accordingly to accommodate the walls’ perfect fit.

 - Now that the raw material for the pool walls is ready, you may proceed to mold these materials together to make a perfect wall for your pools.
 Use the necessary nuts, bolts, screwdrivers, duct tape, etc. for this process.
 The wall panels will have holes in them; use your screwdriver to securely tighten the nuts and bolts in these holes, so that the walls stand durable for many years.
-Cover these bolt-heads with duct tapes to secure them from rusting.
+Cover these bolt heads with duct tape to secure them from rusting.
 Then, you may proceed to build a cove along the pool wall carefully, so that you don’t damage the walls.

 - Next, is the process of installing the liners.
 This is a very important process because when you don’t install them properly, they tear off easily, causing damage to your pool and pool waters.
 Before installing the liner, you need to lay it out in the sun for some time.
 Clean and rake the entire pool area to create a level and stable base for your pool.
 Each type of liner (overlap, beaded, Snap-bead, etc.) requires a different type of installation.
 Regardless of the type you use, you need to be careful wrinkles not forming on the liners.